gvwilson/thirdbit/src/fiction/bear/index.md

 As Sergeant Gyalpa and the other soldiers hurried away, the prince turned back to Sergeant Inambu.
 "Thank you," he said.
-"I hope it didn't take too much."
+"I hope the cost wasn't too great."

 She sighed.
 "Do you remember your tenth nameday?" she asked.